 But retail enthusiasm can compress nuance.
 The strongest online bull narratives often treat Neutron as if success is already guaranteed.
 The strongest bear narratives often treat every delay as proof that the entire company is overhyped.
 Both extremes miss the middle.
 Rocket Lab already has a real business, and Neutron is still not fully proven.
 Those two statements must be held together.

-Comments on Reddit, Stocktwits and X/Twitter should be treated as trader sentiment, not factual confirmation.
-They are useful for understanding crowd psychology, momentum risk and how narratives form around launch events.
+Comments on Reddit, Stocktwits and X/Twitter should be treated as trader sentiment, not as primary evidence.
+They are useful for understanding momentum risk and how narratives form around launch events and index catalysts.
 They should not replace filings, company releases, official program updates or financial statements.

 Catalysts to Watch

 Rocket Lab’s catalyst stack is unusually rich because the company has both financial and technical milestones.
-Earnings matter, but so do launches, contract announcements, Neutron testing, defense awards, spacecraft program progress and acquisition integration.
+Earnings matter, but so do launches, contract announcements, Neutron testing, defense awards, spacecraft program progress, acquisition integration, index flows and capital-structure developments.

 | Catalyst | Why it matters | Risk if disappointing |